ModelTC/llmc/docs/en/source/backend/vllm.md

 - **W8A16**: Weights are int8, activations are float16;
 - **W8A8**: Weights are int8, activations are int8;
 - **Per-channel/group quantization**: Quantization is applied per channel or per group;
-- **Per-token dynamic quantization**: Dynamic quantization per token, which further improves quantization accuracy and efficiency.
+- **Per-token dynamic quantization**: Dynamic quantization per token, which further improves quantization accuracy and efficiency;
+- **Weight/activation symmetric quantization**: quantization parameters include scale.

-Therefore, when quantizing models with **LLMC**, make sure that the bit settings for weights and activations are in formats supported by VLLM.
+Therefore, when quantizing models with **LLMC**, make sure that the bit settings for weights and activations are in formats supported by **VLLM**.

 ## 1.3 Using LLMC for Model Quantization

 ### 1.3.1 Calibration Data

-In this chapter, we use the **Pieval** and **Wikitext** academic datasets as calibration data.
+In this chapter, we use the **Pileval** and **Wikitext** academic datasets as calibration data.
 For downloading and preprocessing calibration data, refer to [this chapter](https://llmc-en.readthedocs.io/en/latest/configs.html).

 In practical use, we recommend using real deployment data for offline quantization calibration.